jiahui0309/cs3219-ay2526s1-project-g09/backend-services/user-backend-service/README.md

 - MongoDB Atlas
 - npm

-1. Open Command Line/Terminal and navigate into the `user-service` directory.
+1. Open Command Line/Terminal and navigate into the `user-backend-service` directory.

 2. Run the command: `npm install`.
 This will install all the necessary dependencies.